 When I was a kid, looking back, there were not many ways to get money beyond allowances, gift money, and tooth fairy money.

-So in a sense, that was my start in the venture capital business, a precursor for “The IPO Guru” if you have a good imagination.
+So in a sense, that was my start in the venture capital business, a precursor for “The IPO Money Manager” if you have a good imagination.

 Home then was in New Orleans, and when you grow up in Louisiana and could start to walk, I walked around with a baby bottle in one hand and a crawfish in the other, not even thinking of collecting soft drink bottles yet.